babashka/sci/doc/forking.md

 the state of its own world.
 Host code that tests for the concrete host delay or promise class can observe these representation differences.

-Forking is O(number of allocated slots), including spare array capacity, while slot reads and writes are constant time.
+Forking is O(the lineage's allocated logical slots); unused backing-array capacity is not copied.
+Slot reads and writes are constant time.
 This intentionally favors the common case where reads and mutations greatly outnumber forks.
 A page-level copy-on-write representation remains a possible next step if workloads with large worlds and frequent forks justify its extra read/write indirection.